 \subsection{Phase portraits of the projections of 3D system}

-In this section, we describe the phase spaces of the 3D system projected to the 2D spaces, for different configurations of $\lambda$, i.e. \( \lambda = \{ -10, -1, 0, 1, 10 \} \).
-We selected these critical values, to be the representatives of the different conditions we found from the DA.
+In this section, we describe the phase spaces of the 3D system projected to the 2D spaces.
 Each point of the 2D diagram is related to a critical 3D point characterised in the table.
 These conditions are summarised in \refT{tab:phiLambdaDCM_3D_points_characterised}.
-We find similar results for all these different configurations.

-We categorise the critical points in 3D, using the notation, $O_i$, and we find points in the projected planes of 2D, using the notation:

-where $i$ is the number of point; $Z$ represent the type of critical point, and it takes values $S$ for saddle, $A$ for attractor, and $R$ for repeller; the superscripts $a,b$ are the variable representing the plane of the point, and they take values, $m$ for matter, $x$ for the scalar kinetic term, and $y$ for the scalar potential term; the values in the parentheses $(\chi,\upsilon)$ take the numerical values of the coordinates of the points in the corresponding planes; the subscript $s$ takes values $0,+,-$, depending the position of the point in respect of the origin of the plane.